I was at my dad’s shop

 These pieces would accomplish exactly what I was envisioning so long as we had enough.
 It sure looks like plenty, doesn’t it?
 Getting up close and personal with it showed otherwise.

 There were so many pieces broken off, gouged, etc., I was doubting we’d have enough.
-We had to be very careful in looking over the pieces and precise with the measurements we’d need for each side of the frame.
+We had to be very careful in looking over the pieces and precise with the measurements needed for each side of the frame.

-Other things we’d need to take into account:
+Other things we needed to take into account: